2018 Slovenian parliamentary election: Government formation

-On 16 July after meeting of the executive council of New Slovenia (NSi) its president Matej Tonin announced that NSi will withdraw for negotiations to form government under Šarec.
-Decision was expected, even though parties negotiated for almost 12 hours on 14 July to finalize the coalition agreement. Šarec told after negotiations that they were successful and that significant progress was made.
+On 16 July, after a meeting of the executive council of New Slovenia (NSi), its president Matej Tonin announced that NSi would withdraw for negotiations to form a government under Šarec.
+The decision was expected, even after parties negotiated for almost 12 hours on 14 July to finalize the coalition agreement. Šarec stated after negotiations that they were successful and that significant progress had been made.

-After Matej Tonin (NSi) announced on 24 July that NSi will not further negotiate to form coalition under LMŠ, Marjan Šarec (LMŠ) announced next day that central parties LMŠ, SD, SMC, SAB and DeSUS will begin official coalition negotiations with The Left.
+After Matej Tonin (NSi) announced on 24 July that NSi would not further negotiate to form coalition under LMŠ, Marjan Šarec (LMŠ) announced next day that central parties LMŠ, SD, SMC, SAB and DeSUS would begin official coalition negotiations with The Left.
 Coordinator of The Left Luka Mesec confirmed that the party had received an invitation for negotiations.
-On 31 June, Levica refused to join the coalition but is ready to support a minority government.
+On 31 June, Levica refused to join the coalition but was prepared to support a minority government.

-On 2 August Miro Cerar sent a message to members of SMC in which he expressed his doubt about stability of a minority government that could be formed, however he still stressed that they support Šarec as new Prime Minister.
-It was also reported that The Left presented a project of the government coalition of what they wanted it to look like, which did not have any ministries reserved for the Party of Alenka Bratušek, so the SAB decided they will not join a minority government with their proposed-ministers, but will support the government from the opposition in order to achieve a minority government with the backing from The Left.
+On 2 August, Miro Cerar sent a message to members of SMC in which he expressed his doubt about stability of a minority government that could be formed, however he still stressed that they support Šarec as new prime minister.
+It was also reported that The Left presented a project of the government coalition of what they wanted it to look like, which did not have any ministries reserved for the Party of Alenka Bratušek, so the SAB decided they would not join a minority government with their proposed-ministers, but would support the government from the opposition in order to achieve a minority government with the backing from The Left.

-On 6 August, Marjan Šarec has said he expects to get the mandate of forming a minority coalition.
-Later on 7 August, it has been said that on the 8th of August, the LMŠ, SD, SMC, SAB, and DeSUS will “endorse the nomination of Marjan Šarec as PM-designate” and that there will be a vote on 13 August.
-Mr. Sarec is also hoping that The Left will also endorse his nomination.
-It has been said that the five parties want the SD leader, Dejan Židan, to be named speaker, if the coalition is formed, although it is not a requirement for the SD to join the coalition, it is a “tradition for the job to go to the second-largest coalition partner,” which would be the Social Democrats.
+On 6 August, Marjan Šarec has said he expected to get the mandate of forming a minority coalition.
+Later on 7 August, it was said that on the 8th of August, the LMŠ, SD, SMC, SAB, and DeSUS would “endorse the nomination of Marjan Šarec as PM-designate” and that there would be a vote on 13 August.
+Mr. Šarec was also hoping that The Left will also endorse his nomination.
+It had been said that the five parties wanted the SD leader, Dejan Židan, to be named speaker, if the coalition is formed, although it was not a requirement for the SD to join the coalition, as it is a “tradition for the job to go to the second-largest coalition partner,” which would be the Social Democrats.

-Forming a coalition will be in the end a question of positions for leaders and other member of the parties.
-Positions claimed by some of the leaders of the parties as their conditions to join coalition:
+These positions were claimed by some of the leaders of the parties as their conditions to join coalition:

 A government was finally formed on 13 September by a LMS-SD-SMC-SAB-DeSUS coalition with support from Levica.